QUICK SUMMARY

 Tree medicine through forest bathing is an ancient Japanese healing art impacting the modern world because of its incredible benefits to the mind, soul & body.
-There are some incredible medicinal properties found by spending time in nature, so embracing tree medicine, especially for people suffering from mental anxiety, depression, and even cancer.
+There are incredible medicinal properties found by spending time in nature, which is why embracing tree medicine matters so much today, especially for people suffering from mental anxiety, depression, chronic stress, immune challenges, and even cancer.

 “When the solution is simple, God is answering.”